E-commerce

 Is Collective paid?

-Shopify states that usage is free for eligible stores in supported countries and currencies; other stores only have a subset of features.
+Shopify says the app is free for eligible stores in supported countries and currencies; other stores only have a subset of features.

 How is the margin calculated?

-You buy at the negotiated cost or the cost indicated by the supplier and sell at the retail price they set; the difference is your profit on the sale, with typical ranges described in the official documentation.
+You buy at the negotiated or listed cost from the supplier and sell at the retail price they set; the difference is your profit on the sale, with typical ranges described in the official documentation.

-Yes: tracking synced from the supplier feeds your customer-side notifications according to how Shopify describes it.
+Yes: tracking details synchronized from the supplier feed your customer-side notifications according to the process described by Shopify.

 Who handles a product return?

-Physical processing follows the policy of the product shipped by the supplier; your role is to be clear about the procedure on the buyer side and align your legal text.
+The physical handling follows the policy for the product shipped by the supplier; your role is to be clear about the procedure for the buyer and to align your legal text.

 How do I know if my store is eligible?

-Check the help center requirements page for countries, currencies, and merchant criteria, rather than assuming a “universal” rule.
+Check the requirements page in the help center for the supported countries, currencies, and merchant criteria, rather than relying on an assumed “universal” rule.

 My cart mixes multiple suppliers: what should I communicate?

-Plan for multiple possible shipments, delivery times that may differ, and tracking per package.
-This transparency limits claims when carriers do not align.
+Plan for multiple possible shipments, delivery times that may differ, and tracking by parcel.
+This transparency limits complaints when carriers do not align.

 Can I change the displayed selling price?